 The Girl's Old-Time Raglan Banded Dress is a matching dress for the girl who happens to own the doll.

-Needles: #7 (4.50 mm) circular needles OR SIZE NEEDED TO OBTAIN GAUGE
+Needles: #7 (4.50 mm) circular needles and doble pointed needles (dpn) OR SIZE NEEDED TO OBTAIN GAUGE

 Hook: F (3.75 mm)